straysheep-dev/network-visibility/README.md

 * Can store metadata about the traffic rather than full packet capture (low storage requirements)

-A [setup script](https://github.com/straysheep-dev/network-visibility/blob/main/setup-antidote.sh) has been added to automate the steps below.

-The goal was to be able to curl RITA's installer, then simply curl one more that handles everything else required for setup and removal.
+A [setup script](https://github.com/straysheep-dev/network-visibility/blob/main/manage-visibility.sh) has been added to help automate the steps below, in an attempt to learn how each component works (both individually and with the others).
+The goal is to be able to spin up, or spin down, and configure all the services you may need from a single menu on whatever Ubuntu-based device you have available.

 ## Contents
 - [Install Ubuntu 18.04 or 20.04](#install-ubuntu-1804-or-2004-choose-desktop-or-server)